-Dave Heeter became the CEO of MutualFirst Financial, Inc. (NASDAQ:MFSF) in 2003.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
-Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+Dave Heeter has been the CEO of MutualFirst Financial Inc (NASDAQ:MFSF) since 2003.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Then we’ll look at a snap shot of the business growth.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Dave Heeter’s Compensation Compare With Similar Sized Companies?

-MutualFirst Financial, Inc. has increased its earnings per share (EPS) by an average of 7.2% a year, over the last three years (using a line of best fit).
-In the last year, its revenue is up 26%.
+MutualFirst Financial Inc has increased its earnings per share (EPS) by an average of 2.0% a year, over the last three years Its revenue is up 19% over last year.

-MutualFirst Financial, Inc. has generated a total shareholder return of 25% over three years, so most shareholders would be reasonably content.
-But they probably don't want to see the CEO paid more than is normal for companies around the same size.
+Boasting a total shareholder return of 53% over three years, MutualFirst Financial Inc has done well by shareholders.
+So they may not be at all concerned if the CEO is paid more than is normal for companies around the same size.